memgraph/docs/docs/reference-guide/replication.md

 ### Listing all registered REPLICA instances

-You can check all the registered REPLICA instances by running the following
+You can check all the registered REPLICA instances and their details by running the following query:
-query:

 ```plaintext
 SHOW REPLICAS;